drbenmorgan/FalaiseArt/README_examples.md

 The above sections show the basic functionality of `art` and control of input, output and event processing using FHiCL scripting.
 To go further we need to define our experiment's data model so that we can store this in events for processing.
+These steps are covered in ...TODO...